Unfairz/appx/README.md

 - [x] 2.
 Setup Ansible playbooks for VM creation.
   - [x] They will be kvm based with 3 variables and 3 operating systems.
 Networking and exposure will be hard but will be NAT-ed probably.
   - [x] Qcow2 based image for easy store, would need to be changed over to LVM in the future for faster I/O
-  - [ ] Resize of images.
-This can be quite nieche to do as the VM needs to be shutdown -> Resize -> Login -> xfs_growfs / -D with new size.
+  - [x] Resize of images.
-  - [ ] make a bash script for port exposure over NAT. e.g if httpd is installed on VM1 with IP 192.168.122.200 -> would need to export port on the main dedi to a new port which is not used. -> iptables -t nat -I PREROUTING -p tcp --dport 80 -j DNAT --to 192.168.111.36:(4444) // need to keep track of the ports.
+  - [x] make an event for port exposure over NAT. e.g if httpd is installed on VM1 with IP 192.168.122.200 -> would need to export port on the main dedi to a new port which is not used. -> iptables -t nat -I PREROUTING -p tcp --dport 80 -j DNAT --to 192.168.111.36:(4444).
+Currently works only for SSH.

 - [ ] 3.
 Setup docker containers
   - will have the option to deploy containers and export ports through networks (this will be a living hell NAT-ing class B network over the docker bridge)